Editorial and peer review procedures

 JABET operates a single-blind peer-review system, where the reviewers are aware of the names and affiliations of the authors, but the reviewer reports provided to authors are anonymous.
 The benefit of single-blind peer review is that it is the traditional model of peer review that many reviewers are comfortable with, and it facilitates a dispassionate critique of a manuscript.
 JABET strives hard to spread scientific knowledge, and the credibility of the published article completely depends upon an effective peer-reviewing process.
 Reviewing a manuscript is an important part of the process of publication.
 Reviewers are asked to make an evaluation and provide recommendations to ensure the scientific quality of the manuscript is on par with our standards.
 Reviewers are not expected to rewrite a paper.
 JABET reviewers are requested to provide authentic, positive review comments and critiques for the respective manuscript.
 A reviewer has to review the articles received from the editorial office or the editor within the specifically mentioned timeline.

-- After the manuscript is received, it is primarily checked by the Editor-in-Chief. a) If the manuscript is not well-formatted, it is sent back to the corresponding author. b) If the content is not satisfactory or does not match the scopes of JABET, the manuscript is sent back as rejected instantly. c) Upon passing the preliminary screening, an associate or academic editor is assigned, and then he/she will send the manuscript to at least two expert peer reviewers.
+- After the manuscript is received, it is primarily checked by at least one member of the editorial board. a) If the manuscript is not well formatted, it is sent back to the corresponding author. b) If the content is not satisfactory or does not match the scopes of JABET, the manuscript is sent back as rejected instantly. c) Upon passing the preliminary screening, an associate or academic editor is assigned, and then he/she will send the manuscript to at least two expert peer reviewers.

 - An invitation for each reviewer is sent by e-mail from the journal management system.
 Only the title and abstract of the manuscript are included in the e-mail invitation.
 After accepting the invitation, the reviewer gets full access to the entire manuscript (at least 3 weeks are allowed).
 JABET uses a single-blind review system, which means that the reviewer identities are kept confidential from the authors until the review process is completed.

-- After the completion of the peer-review process, the revised manuscript is sent to the section /associate editor for critical checking and seeking primary comments on whether the manuscript can be accepted or it is sent for revision.
+- After the completion of the peer-review process, the revised manuscript is sent to the associate editor for critical checking and seeking primary comments on whether the manuscript can be accepted or it is sent for revision.
 The revision time allowed for individual manuscripts may vary depending on the extent of work as suggested by the reviewers.
-A final decision on a manuscript is finally made by the Editor-in-Chief considering the comments of the expert reviewers and the section editor.
+Following review, a decision is communicated by an Editor-in-Chief or an Associate Editor relevant to the topic as soon as all referees' reports are compiled.

 - The decision may be any one of the following: